 Jason Burke began his law enforcement career in 1998 as a dispatcher for the Gorham Police Department then for the Windham Police Department from 2000 to 2002.
 His first patrol assignment was for the University of Southern Maine Police Department where he worked the Gorham and Portland campus' for two and a half years.
 In 2005 he was hired by the Windham Police Department as a patrol officer; recently being promoted to Sergeant and has worked there since.
 In addition to regular uniformed patrol responsibilities he also serves as one of the department's crash reconstructionists.

-In 1995, he was hired as a patrol officer with the Cape Elizabeth Police Department where he served as a patrolman and then Community Liaison Officer.
-He also served as a DARE officer, crisis negotiator and specialized in crimes against the elderly.
-From 2000 to 2006 he served part time with the US Customs service which, after September 11th, became US Customs and Border Protection.
-During his time at Cape PD, he served not only as his local’s president, but also as the unit’s representative to the MAP full board.
-He was elected in 2002 as MAP’s secretary treasurer and served in this capacity until becoming executive director.
+In 1995, he moved to South Portland and was hired as a patrol officer with the Cape Elizabeth Police Department.
+He served as a patrolman and was then selected to be the department’s first Community Liaison Officer.
+He has also served as a DARE officer, crisis negotiator and specialized in crimes against the elderly.
+From 2000 to 2006 he served part time with the US Customs service which, after the September 11th attacks, became US Customs and Border Protection.